(ungrouped achondrite in MetBull 91)

-It is noteworthy that with continuing studies of the Antarctic MIL 03443, a cumulate, monomict, brecciated dunite, which was previously classified as a mesosiderite clast, have strong evidence (e.g., FeO/MnO and Δ17O values (see plot from Greenwood et al., 2015), occurrence of olivine melt inclusions and pyrrhotite, Ni and Co abundances) has been developed for an origin on the HED parent body, and a relationship to diogenites specifically (Mittlefehldt, 2008; Beck et al., 2011).
+It is noteworthy that through continuing studies of MIL 03443, which is a cumulate, monomict, brecciated dunite previously classified as a mesosiderite clast, strong evidence has been developed for an origin on the HED parent body, and a relationship to diogenites specifically (Mittlefehldt, 2008; Beck et al., 2011).
+This evidence includes FeO/MnO and Δ17O values (see plot from Greenwood et al., 2015), the occurrence of olivine melt inclusions, and the abundances of pyrrhotite, Ni and Co.
 MIL 03443 has been shown to represent a fractional cumulate rather than a mantle restite (Beck et al., 2011).
 In a similar way, O-isotopic and trace element data for the unique 1.1 g olivine-rich (dunitic/harzburgitic?) achondrite QUE 93148 have led to the suggestion that it might be derived from the deep mantle of the HED parent body (Goodrich and Righter, 2000; C. Floss, 2003).
 However, due to its lower Co and Ni abundances than what would otherwise be expected for an olivine-rich mantle lithology or magma ocean cumulate, QUE 93148 could have actually originated on a distinct planetary body such as that of the main-group pallasites (Shearer et al., 2008; Shearer et al., 2010).
 Two other possible HED-related dunites, NWA 5784 and NWA 5968, will require further study to accurately assess their classification.
 Notably, Beck et al. (2012) identified the first olivine-rich melt material present in the howardites, which constitutes the PCA 02009 pairing group.
 This olivine-rich material was likely derived from harzburgitic and dunitic lithologies exposed on the surface of Vesta.